 The Brittany is a very intelligent dog breed, and he is super eager to please his master.
 These traits combined make him an obedient dog who is relatively easy to train.
-Start his training young, be consistent, and he should smash his training and new commands.
+Start his training young, and be consistent, and he should smash his training and new commands.
 The one thing you will not be able to train out of him is his prey drive.
-He can be the most obedient dog in the world, but if a bird shakes their tail-feathers at him, he’ll be off!
+He can be the most obedient dog in the world, but if a bird shakes their tail feathers at him, he’ll be off.

 His enthusiastic personality means that he will strive to do his best at everything, including training sessions.
 Always use the positive reinforcement training method for this pup.
 His sensitive soul cannot handle being told off harshly.
 A firm no and a stern look are enough for him to know he has done something wrong.
 Otherwise, he’ll sulk and avoid you for a few days.
 Instead, focus on rewarding him with treats, toys, and praise when he is a good boy.

 Socialization is a huge part of the puppy training process.
 And for your Brittany to transform into a polite adult, he needs to be socialized well.
 A good quality breeder will start the process by raising him with his littermates and exposing him to human contact.
 It’ll be your job to continue mixing him with as many different dogs as you can.
 As well as loud noises, his grooming routine, and other things he might experience as an adult.